 They may also use an enzyme-based detergent or waterless steam cleaning on delicate fabrics.

 Finally, they rinse the cloth and hang it up to dry on hangers.
-When it’s dry, the material is pressed with an electric or handheld garment steamer.
+When it’s dry, an electric or handled garment steamer press the materials.

 And before you ask: NO – bleach will not ruin your clothes!
 Let’s look at how chlorine-free bleach works and how it can help us, not harm.

 If you’re wondering if your dry cleaner is using chlorine-free perchloroethylene (perc) instead of the old school toxic stuff – read on!

 Photo: my new favorite pants, I washed them at home twice and they still look like new.